macimax/WIKI_STEPMANIA/ssc.md

 ## \#SAMPLESTART

-Sets the Song's Sample Start Timing.
+Sets when to play the song's sample when hovering over it in the music wheel.

 ## \#SAMPLELENGTH